Seizing Crime Proceeds and Compensating Victims

 So what’s the significance of that announcement?
 The legal forfeiture action it referred to grew out of a multi-agency law enforcement investigation into heroin and crack cocaine dealers who were operating out of various residences on the same street in Rutland, Vermont, spreading their poison throughout the community.
 Seven subjects were ultimately sentenced to federal prison terms.
 But beyond that, through the civil forfeiture process, the government was able to take possession of the very properties that were used in the commission of these crimes and facilitate their return to the Rutland community victimized by the criminals.

 The FBI was one of the agencies involved in this investigation, which is just one example of how we use the federal forfeiture provisions.
 Forfeiture in general as a law enforcement tool allows us to accomplish a number of goals—from disrupting and dismantling criminal and terrorist organizations and punishing criminals to compensating victims and protecting communities.

 What exactly is forfeiture?
 In a nutshell, it’s the legal taking of property by the U.S. government because the property was either used in the facilitation of a federal crime or obtained through the illegal proceeds of a federal crime.
-The FBI, like other federal investigative agencies, began using forfeiture in earnest when Congress passed the Comprehensive Crime Control of 1984, which established the Department of Justice’s Assets Forfeiture Fund to receive and lawfully manage the proceeds of federal forfeitures.
+The FBI, like other federal investigative agencies, began using forfeiture in earnest when Congress passed the Comprehensive Crime Control Act of 1984, which established the Department of Justice’s Assets Forfeiture Fund to receive and lawfully manage the proceeds of federal forfeitures.